Filaga-Pizza-in-Chelsea-Market

 It’s a familiar scenario.
 You’re traveling to New York, you’re with a group, and no one can agree on one place to eat.
 Enter one of Manhattan’s best new trends – the bespoke food hall.

 Composed of hyper-local pop-ups and outposts of New York culinary favorites, the food hall is the perfect place to find an authentic New York food experience that fits everyone’s needs.
-One such food hall is the Gotham West Market, located west of Times Square on 45th street and 11th Ave.
+One such food hall is the Gotham West Market, located west of Times Square on 45th Street and 11th Avenue.

 There you’ll find a variety of excellent choices, but the pizza standout here is Corner Slice, a new-to-the-game joint where well-made Sicilian slices and pies are served with classic bottled sodas in a lively, cafeteria-style setting.